Trait rocket_http::uri::UriDisplay [−][src]

 safety in the face of differences between the two locations.
 For example,

-while it is valid to use a value of None
+while it is valid to use a value of None in the query part, omitting the

 parameter entirely, doing so is not valid in the path part.
 By